JuliaLang/julia/JuliaSyntax/README.md

 ## Tree design

+### Raw syntax tree / Green tree

-Raw syntax tree (RST / "Green tree")
+Raw syntax tree (RST, or "Green tree" in the terminology from Roslyn)

-We want RawSyntaxNode to be
+We want GreenNode to be
 * *structurally minimal* — For efficiency and generality
 * *immutable*            — For efficiency (& thread safety?)
 * *complete*             — To preserve parser knowledge
+* *token agnostic*       — To allow use with any source language

 ```
 for i = 1:10